Data configuration

 ]

-This covers the basics for "serverless" data integration.
-Integration of datasets provided through services do not use a style file, each endpoint provides their own configuration options which can be defined in the data definition configuration file.
-For more information please go to the resource section of the catalog wiki.
+This covers the basics of "serverless" data integration.
+Integration of datasets provided through services do not use a style file.
+Each endpoint provides their own configuration options which can be defined in the data definition configuration file.
+For more information, see the resource section of the catalog wiki.